 After it was completed, 25 Exeter became the home of William Bliss, president of the Boston and Albany Railroad, and his wife, Margaret (Chapin) Bliss.
 They previously had lived at the Hotel Cluny at 543 Boylston and, before that, in Springfield.

 Margaret Bliss purchased the land for 25 Exeter from the Commonwealth of Massachusetts on May 6, 1884, after the house had been completed, and presumably paid Nathan Matthews separately for the house he had built on it.
-The Commonwealth had originally sold the lot on November 3, 1879, by a privately negotiated contract (not at public auction in November of 1879.
-Nathan Matthews probably was the successful bidder or acquired the right to purchase the land from the successful bidder, and then transferred that right to Margaret Bliss so that she would buy it directly from the Commonwealth when she purchased the house from him.
+The Commonwealth had originally sold the lot on November 3, 1879, by a privately negotiated contract (not at public auction).
+Nathan Matthews probably was the buyer and transferred his right to purchase the land to Margaret Bliss so that she would buy it directly from the Commonwealth when she purchased the house from him.

 Margaret Bliss died in March of 1895.
 William Bliss continued to live at 25 Exeter.
 By 1904, he was joined by his son-in-law and daughter, Hamilton Perkins and Elizabeth (Bliss) Perkins, and their daughter, Margaret Bliss Perkins.
 A former career naval officer, Hamilton Perkins was freight agent for the Boston and Albany Railroad.

 William Bliss died in December of 1907 and the Perkinses moved soon thereafter to 415 Commonwealth.

 On April 15, 1908, 25 Exeter was purchased from Elizabeth (Bliss) Perkins and her brother, Chester W. Bliss, by Elizabeth (Andrew) Mason, the wife of paper manufacturer Charles Ellis Mason.
 They previously had lived at 8 Gloucester.
 They also maintained a home in Hingham.